FC Iberia 1999

-FC Iberia 1999, formerly known as FC Saburtalo, is a Georgian football club, based in the Saburtalo District of Tbilisi, the capital of the country.
+FC Iberia 1999 (იბერია 1999), formerly known as FC Saburtalo, is a Georgian football club, based in the Saburtalo District of Tbilisi, the capital of the country.

-Тhey have been the most decorated Georgian team since 2017 when the Erovnuli Liga was launched.
+Since the introduction of the Erovnuli Liga in 2017, they have been the most decorated Georgian team with seven top titles.

 History

 Saburtalo was founded on 20 August 1999, in Tbilisi.
 In 2005, the club was bought by Iberia Business Group and its owner Tariel Khechikashvili, who later became the Minister of Sport & Youth Affairs of Georgia.

 Following the 2014–15 season, Saburtalo won their respective Pirveli Liga group with a nineteen-point margin and advanced to the Umaglesi Liga.

 In 2018, Saburtalo who had not won any silverware during the previous three seasons in the top-flight, claimed the champion's title for the first time under coach Gia Chiabrishvili.

 A year later, they successfully completed their cup campaign after a 3–1 win over Locomotive in the final.
 In 2020, Saburtalo beat champions Dinamo Tbilisi to lift the Georgian Super Cup.

-Next seasons saw the team winning two more cup trophies and another league title with 2022 being the only year when Saburtalo failed to win any domestic tournament.
+Next seasons saw the team winning two more cup trophies and two league titles with 2022 being the only year when Saburtalo failed to win any domestic tournament.
+The team won their second league title under coach Levan Korgalidze in 2024, followed by another triumph a year later.

-Team won title for the second time under coach Levan Korgalidze.
+Iberia 1999 were eliminated from the 2026–27 UEFA Champions League qualifying before reaching the Europa League play-off round, thereby securing a place in the Conference League league phase as the first Georgian club to compete in the competition.